top of page

 1. Every autistic individual has strengths.
 Look for them first.
 Harness them and build on them wherever you can.

-2. Those with autism are very sensitive to how others around them are feeling.
+2. Autistic individuals are very sensitive to how others around them are feeling.
 Be mindful of how you react – putting yourself in a calm, relaxed state is a wonderful starting point to effective communication and can help you to more easily deal with challenging situations when they arise.

 3. Autistic people tend to be highly visual – they think and learn in pictures rather than words.
 Show rather than ‘tell’, if possible.